Home Wayne Township Assessor

 A message from your Wayne Township Assessor:

-I would like to invite every property owner, in Wayne Township, to take an active roll in the assessing process.
+I would like to invite every property owner in Wayne Township to take an active role in the assessing process.
 When you look at your assessed value and have questions or disagree with the value, please contact our office.
 You may not get the answer that you want, but at least you will understand how we arrived at the value we came to.

 Your phone calls are extremely important and have a tremendous impact on our work: